downloadplanet/downloadplanet/datanumen-database-recovery-300066190.md

+# DataNumen Database Recovery
-# DataNumen Database Recovery<br />DataNumen Database Recovery is a powerful database recovery suite.
+DataNumen Database Recovery is a powerful database recovery suite.
 It includes recovery tools DataNumen Access Repair, for corrupt MS Access databases, and DataNumen DBF Repair, for corrupt DBF databases.
 Main features:
 1. Support to repair Microsoft Access 95 to 2016 and Access for Office 365 databases.
 2. Support to recover the structure and records of the tables in Access databases.